emmabry/BUS_Prototype/README.md

 ## Step-by-step instructions

+**Running the application locally**
+1. In the terminal, call 'flask shell'.
+2. Inside the flask shell, call 'reset_db()' in order to populate the database.
+3. Run flask to start the program.
+4. To log in, use any of the test users in debug_utils.py

 **Appointment Viewing and Booking**
 1. Click on the ‘Appointment’ tab on the navigation bar at the top.
 This will display a table with all upcoming appointments for the user, including the advisor’s name, data, time and location.
     - Clicking on the ‘View Details’ button will display all other information about the appointment that was not displayed previously.
 This includes the advisor’s organisation and the reason for the appointment.